rudidude86/gura-lang.github.io/documents/Syntax.md

     IJKL
     '''

-Both of them have a same result `'ABCD\nEFGH\nIJKL\n'`.
+Both of the examples above have the same result `'ABCD\nEFGH\nIJKL\n'`.

 You can also specify `r` prefix for the multi-lined string so that it can contain back slash characters without escaping.
-In this case, you cannot use the second format shown above because a back slash doesn't work to eliminate a line feed.
+In this case, you cannot use the second example shown above because a back slash doesn't work to eliminate a line feed.
-For such a case, a prefix `R` is useful, which elimates a line feed that appears right after the starting quotations.
+For such a case, a prefix `R` is useful, which eliminates a line feed that appears right after the starting quotation.

     R'''
     ABCD